richmahn/en_tn/act/front/intro.md

 These are the most significant textual issues in Acts:

 * "Philip said, 'If you believe with all your heart, you may be baptized.'
 The Ethiopian answered, 'I believe that Jesus Christ is the Son of God'" (Acts 8:37).
 Some older versions have this verse, but it is not in the best ancient copies of the Bible.
 Some modern version put the verse in square brackets ([]).
-The ULB and UDB put it in a footnote.
+The ULB has it in a footnote.
-* "They returned from there" (Acts 12:25).
+* "They returned from Jerusalem" (Acts 12:25).
 Some versions read, "They returned to Jerusalem (or to there)."
 It is uncertain what was in the original text.
 But it makes more sense to think that Saul and Barnabas returned from Jerusalem to Antioch.
-* "he endured them" (Acts 13:18).
+* "he put up with them" (Acts 13:18).
 Some versions read, "he cared for them."
 It is uncertain which reading is original.
 So, translators must choose.
 The ULB and UDB have the first reading.
 * "This is what the Lord says, who has done these things that have been known from ancient times."
 (Acts 15:17-18).
 Some older versions read, "This is what the Lord says, to whom are known all his deeds from ancient times."
 * "But it seemed good to Silas to remain there."
 (Acts 15:34) Some older versions have this verse, but it is not in the best ancient copies of the Bible.
 Some modern version put the verse in square brackets ([]).
 The ULB and UDB put it in a footnote.
 * "And we wanted to judge him according to our law.
 But Lusias, the officer, came and forcibly took him out of our hands, sending him to you."
 (Acts 24:6b-8a) Some older versions have this verse, but it is not in the best ancient copies of the Bible.
 Some modern version put the verse in square brackets ([]).
 The ULB and UDB put it in a footnote.